bencwallace/Probly/docs/source/topics.rst

 Dependence
 **********

-ProblY tracks the *dependence structure* of random variables.
+Probly tracks the *dependence structure* of random variables.
-This is a very important feature of ProblY.
+This is a very important feature of Probly.
 For instance, this ensures that a random variable minus itself is alsways ``0``!

 >>> import probly as pr